open-data-computing/open-data-computing.github.io/README.md

-# Contribute to ToM Workshop Website
+# Contribute to open-data-computing Workshop Website

 ### New branch for each feature
 `git checkout -b feature/feature-name` and PR to `master` branch.